hibozzy18/argo/README.md

 ### Node states
 The results from the command shows that we have 151 nodes and not all of them were recording enegery.
 Below is a brief summary of the nodes:
 * We have 2 nodes(nehalem[01-02]) that were not collecting data.
+* We have additional 2 nodes westmere01 and serial02 that also were not  making any recording.In addition to this  I also noticed that NodeHostName was a number I am not sure if this is the issue and Node `westmere01` had `23938` and `serial02` had `31955`
-* All other nodes recorded normal readings except the following nodes had additional `Reason Attribute` from the rest of the nodes in the cluster at the time of data extraction from Slurm.
+* Apart from the 4 nodes  mentioned above all other nodes recorded normal readings.
+Nodes in table 1.0  had  an additional `Reason Attribute` from the rest of the nodes in the cluster at the time of data extraction from Slurm but I captured thier energy.

 | Node Name        | State         | Reasons  |
 | -------------    |:-------------:| --------:|